-Discipline IMN No. 9b) Medical staff room for 12 Radio communication wit and ground posts th male and female toilets or more persons h Race Control, the CMO, ambu YES NO also be permanently conn Power Supply) d by normal power electric sup ected to its own U.P.S.
-(Uninter-conditioning and sanitation ap rruptible 9c) Room requirements 1 resuscitation room or 2 resuscitation rooms Entrance separate to entra Minor treatment room X-ray room Medical staff room Ample width of corridors on trolleys ance for general public and doors to move patients 9d) support including suction, Equipment for intravenous venous cannulation and flo and crystalloid solutions Intercostal drainage equip Equipment for cardiac mod ECG monitoring, defibrillat Equipment for immobilisi Equipment for the splinting Drugs/ IV fluids including eal intubation, tracheostomy and oxygen and anaesthetic agents access including cut down and uids including colloid plasma extends including colloid plasma extends in the sufficient surgical instruction and blood pressure measuring the spine at all levels analgesia, sedating agents, antic agents, cardiac resuscitation d central spanders uments uding rement iconvulsants,
+Discipline IMN No. Area easily accessible by Helicopter landing area in One or two rooms large eseverely injured riders sim X-ray room or portable dig A room large enough to the injuries simultaneously earby nough to allow resuscitation nultaneously (resuscitation are gital X-ray machine reat more than one rider with this area, e.g. curtains or scre of at least two ea) minor YES NO E A staff changing room with Medical staff room for 12 or more persons and ground posts n Race Control, the CMO, am normal electric power supply 7a) also be permanently coni Power Supply) nected to its own U.P.S.
+(Unin nterruptible , 1 resuscitation room or 2 resuscitation rooms Entrance separate to ent Minor treatment room X-ray room Medical staff room Wide corridors and doors to move patients on trolleys 7b) support including suction Equipment for intravenous venous cannulation and and crystalloid solutions Intercostal drainage equi Equipment for cardiac mode ECG monitoring, defibrilla Equipment for immobilisin Equipment for the splinting eal intubation, tracheostomy oxygen and anaesthetic agos access including cut down fluids including colloid plasma oment enitoring and resuscitation, including and blood pressure means of the spine at all levels ents and central expanders cluding surement